TAP-GGC/Foe/README.md

 4. Follow the instructions laid out on the pdf document or follow [Foes - Workshop 2 (CodePen)](https://youtu.be/IxMzYn-Ykpk) to complete the workshop.

 ### Workshop 1 and 2 via Cloning Repo
-1. Click the green Code button near the top of this repo and and copy the GitHub Repo by highlighting the provided link or clicking the copy URL icon.
-2. If you have not yet downloaded GitBash or set up your Git account, please click the link and follow the instructions to install: [Install Git](https://github.com/git-guides/install-git)
+1. To clone this repo you will first need to have GitBash or a Mac equivalent.
+If you are unsure or do not have it installed please click this link and follow the instructions on the page to properly install the app: [Install Git](https://github.com/git-guides/install-git)
-3. Open your GitBash app and navigate to where you want to add the repo by using command "cd <FILENAME/PATH>".
-4. After you decide a file location type: "git clone <link you copied from GitHub>"
-5. Press enter so a local copy of the Foes repo will be installed.
-Do not exit or enter anything while GitBash is cloning the repo.
+2. To clone the Foes Repo click the following link: [Clone Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository)
+3. On the webpage there will be three buttons to choose your operating system.
+Click either Mac, Windows, or Linux.
+Keep the Web browser option and scroll to the second header entitled "Cloning a repository" and follow the instructions underneath that header only.
-6. Once it's finished cloning, open your IDE and open it the new folder.
+4. Once it's finished cloning, open your IDE and open the new folder.
-7. To access the workshop instructions, open your file explorer and find your copy of Foes.
+5. To retrieve the proper workshop instructions, open your file explorer and find your copy of Foes.
-8. Open the Documents Folder and click the folder called Repo Workshop Instructions.
-Open it to access the PDF instructions.
+6. Navigate to the Documents Folder and open the folder called Repo Workshop Instructions.
+There you should see two PDF documents.
-9. Follow the instructions laid out on the PDF document starting with Workshop 1 then Workshop 2.
+7. To complete Workshop 1, open and follow the PDF document "Foes-Repo-Workshop1".
+8. After completing Workshop 2, open and follow the PDF document "Foes-Repo-Workshop2".